aabbtree77/esp32-vpn/README.md

 ## Introduction

 [DOIT DEvKit V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board with Wi-Fi.
 How good is its Linux-free network stack?
 How does one connect such devices to the global internet?
 How does one send a message to a remote computer?

+Initially, the goal was to use the ESP32 board to make a hobby remote plant watering system for a green house.
+This goal was achieved, but there are simpler solutions based on some remote light switches that can be operated with a mobile app.
+The latter are so easy to use and do not cost much, but they rely on unknown servers with unknown connectivity/reliability.
+A light switch also does not provide a feedback/monitoring value like temperature/humidity.

+Eventually, this little project transformed into a personal research on various practical ways to connect two computers or MCU boards.
+This study remains open, I keep adding various options or update some previous descriptions as my self education and experience with real computer networks improves.
+The ESP32 tech is not that important anymore, in my opinion, at least not for global connectivity, but I leave it all here with some critical comments just in case someone new is lost out there just as I am.

+## A Minimal Self-Contained Project that Solves the Problem

 There are a lot of ways to set up this Espressif MCU, but nothing too impressive to be honest: